 ELEC 42 - Electrical Installation Laboratory II

-Credits: 6 Class hours: 12 lecture/lab Prereq: "C" or higher in ELEC 30 and ELEC 32 electrical installation techniques and methods to a higher level.
+Description: This course is designed to advance the student's skill and knowledge of electrical installation techniques and methods to a higher level.
 The class includes methods and techniques in the more complex commercial and industrial wiring.